 Back to Health News & Stories

-There are many uterine fibroid treatment options that can get you back living your life without pain and inconvenience.
+Several uterine fibroid treatment options can get you back to living your life without pain and inconvenience.
 Learn how you can determine the best treatment for you.

-By Melissa Yurkanin, DO, Obstetrician and Gynecologist—Virtua OB/GYN – Cherry Hill
+By Melissa Yurkanin, DO, Obstetrician and Gynecologist, Virtua OB/GYN

-If you’ve been diagnosed with uterine fibroids, rest assured that there are many treatment options that can help you feel good again and get back to living your life without pain, fear, or inconvenience.
+If you’ve been diagnosed with uterine fibroids, rest assured that there are several treatment options that can help you feel good again and get you back to living your life without pain, fear, or inconvenience.

 There’s no “one-size-fits-all” uterine fibroid treatment.
 Your OB/GYN will consider your age, symptoms, and fertility goals to help pinpoint the best fibroid treatment options.